|Services||Web Hosting, WordPress Hosting, Reseller Hosting, VPS & Dedicated Servers|

 That said, here are the pros / advantages that I found with HostGator.

 Sticker Pricing & Total Value Pricing

-And Namecheap might offer very limited accounts for cheaper.
-But I have yet to find a web hosting company that has –
+And Namecheap might offer very limited accounts that are cheaper.
+But I have yet to find a web hosting company that has:

 - Consistently low renewal pricing

 - Ability to “lock-in” discounts for 3 years

 - Doesn’t totally skimp out on support or reliability